haoboyy/database-systems-end-to-end-project/README.md

 - Integration of analytics results back into the operational database
 - A workflow-based backend API for consumption

-The project demonstrates how insights derived from unstructured data can be processed by a data-driven program module and written back into an operational database to support business decision-making.
+The project demonstrates how insights derived from unstructured data are processed by a data-driven program module and written back into an operational database to support business decision-making.

 ---